Fx250000/Fx250000.github.io/about.md

 title: About Me
 permalink: /about/
 ---

 # About Me

-I am transitioning into a data analytics career, leveraging my skills in Python, Power BI, and SQL.
+I am currently transitioning into a career in data analytics.
+My expertise includes:

+- Python (Pandas, Matplotlib)
+- SQL
+- Power BI and Data Visualization
+- Business Analysis

+I am completing the Codecademy Business Intelligence Data Analyst course and building a portfolio to showcase my skills.